 by Shayne Benowitz

-For weeks the USS Vandenberg has been docked in the Navy Mole adjacent to the Westin Marina.
+For weeks the USS Vandenberg has been docked in the Navy Mole adjacent to the Margaritaville Marina.
 Tuesday morning shopkeepers along the docks watched its dramatic departure seven miles offshore towards a sandy stretch of the Florida Straits.
 This is where the Vandenberg would find its final resting place 140 feet below the sea to create the world’s second largest artificial reef.

 Fury was selected as the official press boat and our crew arrived early Wednesday morning to prepare.
 No ships were allowed within a half mile of the Vandenberg when the explosives were detonated at 10am, but Fury was front row to view the spectacle.
 The 523 foot long, 17,000 ton vessel sunk within minutes.